ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/document-extensions/time-series.markdown

 1. **Start Date**
    Check **Use minimum** to use the first entry's timestamp as the start of the range,
 2. **End Date**
-   Check **Use maximum** to use the last entry's time stamp as the end of the range.
+   Check **Use maximum** to use the last entry's timestamp as the end of the range.

 ---

-* For either option, you can click the input bar and specify some other date in the date & time dialog shown bellow.
+* For either option, you can click the input bar and specify some other date in the date & time dialog shown below.

 {WARNING/}